pmilet/domainevents/README.md

 ### Domain Events
+The purppose of this library is to simplify the development of applications using Domain Events.
+This library is based on an article from Jimmy Boggard [A better domain events pattern.](https://lostechies.com/jimmybogard/2014/05/13/a-better-domain-events-pattern/).

 Martin Fowlers defines the domainEvent DDD pattern as: Domain Events [captures the memory of something interesting which affects the domain](https://martinfowler.com/eaaDev/DomainEvent.html).

-The essence of a Domain Event is that you use it to capture important things that happens into the domain that can produce a change into the state of the application you are developing.
+The essence of a Domain Event is that you use it to capture important things that happens into the domain and that can produce a change into the state of the application you are developing.

-This package is based on an article from Jimmy Boggard [A better domain events pattern.](https://lostechies.com/jimmybogard/2014/05/13/a-better-domain-events-pattern/).

-## How to use it

-Install-Package pmilet.DomainEvents -Version 1.0.3
+Another good source of information about Domain Events is this [chapter](https://docs.microsoft.com/en-us/dotnet/standard/microservices-architecture/microservice-ddd-cqrs-patterns/domain-events-design-implementation) from the Microsoft [ebook](https://docs.microsoft.com/en-us/dotnet/standard/microservices-architecture/): .NET Microservices.
+Architecture for Containerized .NET Applications

+## 1. Model your domain event

 To create your DomainEvent class you could either inherit from the base Class DomainEvent or implement the IDomainEvent interface.